lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 Kyber-1024.
 For all of these OIDs, the parameters MUST be absent.

 <aside markdown="block">
-: It is possible to find systems that require the parameters to be present.
+  NOTE: It is possible to find systems that require the parameters to be present.
 This can be due to either a defect in the original 1997 syntax or a programming error where developers never got input where this was not true.
 The optimal solution is to fix these systems;